infobloxopen/atlas-cli/README.md

 # Is for the use case where the user wants a customized pluralization
 # of a word.
 In the example below, "Artifacts" will pluralize to
 # "Artifactss", and "Kubernetes" will pluralize to "KubeCluster"
+# In general, the best practice for object names should be
+# either <singular> or <singular.plural>

 Artifacts
+AwsInstance
 Kubernetes,KubeCluster
 ```
 Images names will vary depending on whether or not a Docker registry has been provided.